jessesquires/JSQMessagesViewController/README.md

 		* Call `[self finishSend]` at the end of this method to animate and reset the text input view
 		* Optionally play sound effects with `[MessageSoundEffect playMessageSentSound]` or `[MessageSoundEffect playMessageReceivedSound]`
 	* `- (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section`
-		* The API table view data source method that you should be familiar with
+		* The API [table view data source][2] method that you should be familiar with
-* Present view programmatically, **does not work with Storyboards**
+* Present view programmatically, or use Storyboards
+* Note: your `MessagesViewController` subclass **must** be presented in a `UINavigationViewController`

+### Demo projects included

-* See the included Demo project `MessagesDemo.xcodeproj` for example
+* `MessagesDemo.xcodeproj` for example of programmatic presentation
+* `MessagesDemoStoryboards/MessagesDemoSB.xcodeproj` for example of use with Storyboards

 ## ToDo